How to Love Yourself: 15 Ways to Increase your Self-Love

 A grateful heart brings a joyful spirit.
 Gratitude is more than affirmations or positive self-talk.
 Gratitude is a way of experiencing our world and the opportunities in that world.

-Echoing similar sentiments from above, when our minds are hyper focused on the negative, we risk a continual release of cortisol from perpetual stress.
+Echoing similar sentiments from above, when our minds are hyper-focused on the negative, we risk a continual release of cortisol from perpetual stress.
 Chronic stress can lead to anxiety, disordered emotions, and depression.
-All of these are unhealthy emotional states can benefit from professional treatment.
+All of these are unhealthy emotional states that can benefit from professional treatment.

 A technique used by many mental health professionals as a starting point for coping with stress, emotional dysregulation, or depression, is the practice of gratitude.
 This practice helps to retrain your mind to see and accept the positive in daily life, as well as appreciate life’s blessings and the kindness offered and received by others.

-Implementing a gratitude practice won’t immediate cure all emotional ailments, but it will begin to mitigate our stress and help us to break down more barriers to self-love.
+Implementing a gratitude practice won’t immediately cure emotional ailments, but it will begin to mitigate our stress and help us to break down more barriers to self-love.
+This is an important key to how to love yourself.

 Each day, list three things for which you are thankful.
 They can range anywhere from “coffee” to “loving relationships.”
 Start wherever you feel comfortable and as you continue your gratitude challenge you might notice an increased level of thankfulness and happiness.